kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/controller-implementation.md

 3. Clean up old jobs according to the history limits

-4. Check if we're supsended (and don't do anything else if we are)
+4. Check if we're suspended (and don't do anything else if we are)

 5. Get the next scheduled run

 6. Run a new job if it's on schedule, not past the deadline, and not blocked by our concurrency policy